 Perez always checks the care label before she even tries on a garment.
 “If it says ‘dry clean only’ or has complicated care requirements, it’s a no.”

 Juergens says she doesn’t buy clothes that require dry-cleaning or ironing.
 With three young children at home, she doesn’t have the time to bother with it, so she choose clothes she can throw into the washer, toss in the dryer, hang for a while, and be “good to go.”

 6. Take advantage of discounts

-7. No matter what, keep it professional
+7. No matter what, keep your style professional

-Thrift shops are a good place to find bargains, but that may not be a good idea for teachers, Weingarten cautions: “Kids can be so critical of what their teachers wear.”
+Comfort is key, but professional dress in the classroom is important.
+This can extend to budget fashions as well.
+For example, thrift shops are a good place to find bargains, but that may not be a good idea for teachers, Weingarten cautions: “Kids can be so critical of what their teachers wear.”